-This Healthy Gluten Free Sugar Free Carrot Cake is SO moist and tender, you’ll never know it’s low carb, oil and butter free, made with Greek yogurt, only 170 calories and 5 WW Freestyle points!
-Perfect for Easter!
+This low calorie Healthy Gluten Free Sugar Free Carrot Cake is SO moist and tender!
+You’d never know it’s low carb and oil and butter-free!

 Continuing to obsess over baked goods that allow me to pretend like I’m eating a plate full of veggies.